streamnative/sn-demos/kop-on-sn-cloud/kop-with-simple-connect.md

 topics=connect-test
 ```

-This source will read from the `connect-test` topic then write messages into `test.sink.txt`.
+This sink will read from the `connect-test` topic then write messages into `test.sink.txt`.

 3️⃣ Now start a standalone Kafka connector: